albertbup/deep-belief-network/README.md

 ## Usage
 This implementation follows [scikit-learn](http://scikit-learn.org) guidelines and in turn, can be used alongside it.
 Next you have a demo code for solving digits classification problem which can be found in **classification_demo.py** (check **regression_demo.py** for a regression problem and **unsupervised_demo.py** for an unsupervised feature learning problem).

 Code can run either in GPU or CPU.
 To decide where the computations have to be performed is as easy as importing the classes from the correct module: if they are imported from _dbn.tensorflow_ computations will be carried out on GPU (or CPU depending on your hardware) using TensorFlow, if imported from _dbn_ computations will be done on CPU using NumPy. **~~Note only pre-training step is GPU accelerated so far~~ Both pre-training and fine-tuning steps are GPU accelarated**.
-See the following snippet:
+Look the following snippet:

     import numpy as np